Rose4948/GraMuS/README.md

 ## Introduction
 * This project corresponds to the paper `GraMuS: Boosting Statement-level Fault Localization via Graph Representation and Multimodal Information` (doi links will be added in the future).

+## Provided Resources:

+Within this open-source project, we offer essential resources for experimentation:

+- **Data Folder**: Contains the necessary data files for conducting experiments.
+- **Code Folder**: Includes the source code implementing the GraMuS strategy.
+- **detailed information of motivation example Folder**:  The effectiveness of our approach is demonstrated through an example program containing a Cli27 program with critical information.
+- **ExperimentalData Folder**: We also conducted further analysis on the SIR dataset, and the experimental results are presented in this folder.

+These resources are made available to facilitate reference and reproducibility of the experimental process.
+Developers can clone the repository to access the code and data required for utilizing GBSR in fault localization experiments.

 ## Environment
 PyTorch: V1.13.0
 OS: CentOS Linux release 7.9.2009 (Core)